Codecademy/docs/content/dart/concepts/list/terms/setAll/setAll.md

   - 'introduction-to-dart'
 ---

-## `.setAll()` Method in Dart List

-The **.setAll()** method in Dart is essential for manipulating lists, a fundamental data structure in Dart programming.
-This method enables developers to overwrite a specific range of elements within a list with new values.
-It is particularly useful for updating particular sections of a list without changing its overall structure or size, ensuring efficient and precise modification of list data, a key aspect in many Dart applications, especially in frontend and mobile app development.
+In Dart, the **`.setAll()`** method is a fundamental data structure that is used to overwrite a specific range of elements within a list with new values.
+It is particularly useful for updating specific sections of a list without changing its overall structure or size, ensuring efficient and precise modification of list data.

 ## Syntax of `.setAll()`